dapr/community/README.md

 Every week, the JavaScript maintainers meet to plan and sync on the progress for the SDK's milestone release.
 These meetings are open to the entire Dapr community.
 More information about the weekly JavaScript sync can be found here: [Community engagement - dapr/js-sdk Wiki](https://github.com/dapr/js-sdk/wiki/Community-engagement)

-### Dapr blog
-The [Dapr blog](https://blog.dapr.io/posts) has regular posts on releases, technical articles and upcoming events.
-If you would like to author a post, reach out to us with a suggestion.

 ### Dapr China Community